joaorgpires/linear-tabling/README.md

 # Tabling in Logic Programming
-Assignement 1 for Implementação de Linguagens.
+Assignment 1 for Implementação de Linguagens.